chadjcampbell/familyGameNight/readme.md

 The Wheel was a bit tricky.
 I wanted something that would change dynamically based on the users games table.
 Most iterations of this I could find prior were done with mainly CSS and were static.
 The answer was winwheel.js.
 A Javascript library that does the heavy lifting by utilizing a canvas element in HTML.
 Adding some loops and some of the built in functions of the library the segments of the wheel are created with the data from the SQL table associated with the users games.

-#### Thank you to everyone at CS:50 for the knowledge and the fun!
+#### Thank you to everyone at Harvard CS:50 for the knowledge and the fun!
 On to the next learning adventure!